 7(j) training, provided to eligible firms and their employees, includes very

 specialized training in the areas of federal contracting.
 The training will

 workshop will receive training on how to make "real world" business

 offerings include the following topics:

 - Marketing to the Government Buyer

-Using E-Commerce to Generate Federal Business Opportunities
+- Using E-Commerce to Generate Federal Business Opportunities

-Developing and Managing Contractor Teams
+- Developing and Managing Contractor Teams